jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Press Ctrl+C to stop
 ```

-Hugo is now available at `http://blog.example.com/` and not `http://localhost:1313` as before in the Terminal console.
+Hugo is now available at `http://blog.example.com/` and not `http://localhost:1313` as shown previously.

 {{< note >}}
 Notice the use of the & at the end of the command to run Hugo.
 This keeps the Hugo server running and allows us to logout and close the console Terminal.
-Start typing then hit the Return key to return to the command prompt without stopping the Hugo server.
+Start typing a few characters then press the `Return` key to display the command prompt without stopping the Hugo server.
 {{< /note >}}

 We should now be able to access our blog article in a web browser with `http://blog.example.com/`.
-A view of the page source now shows css links such as `http://blog.example.com/css/style.css`.
+Viewing the page source now shows CSS links such as `http://blog.example.com/css/style.css`.

 <p align="center">
   <img src="/images/CSSLink.jpg" alt="Page source with correct CSS" />